Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 This a major market fit milestone for us and we're thrilled to have the support of such influential players in the Polkadot community.
 We're dedicated to delivering a solution that meets their expectations and contributes to the continued growth and success of the Polkadot ecosystem.

 We are in active conversations with some of the teams we met there, and continuously have new discussions with new teams also beyond the polkadot ecosystem.
-So far everyone is enthusiastic about the solution.
+So far, everyone is impressed and enthusiastic about the solution.

 ## Team :busts_in_silhouette: